How do I get to Lembeh Strait?

 The most direct option to get to Manado’s Sam Ratulangi International Airport is flying via Singapore.
-Silk Air (www.silkair.com), a subsidiary of Singapore Airlines, offers three or four (depending on the time of year) flights weekly between Manado and Singapore (Wednesday and Saturday) at this time.
+Silk Air (www.silkair.com), a subsidiary of Singapore Airlines, offers four or five (depending on the time of year) flights weekly between Manado and Singapore (Wednesday and Saturday) at this time.
 We expect more flights to be added as demand increases.
 The flying time is 3.5 hours.
 If arriving domestically, there are numerous daily flights, some direct, from Jakarta (3 hrs in duration) on a variety of carriers along with flights from Denpasar (Bali) via Makassar.